Gcenx/macports-wine/README.md

 # macports-wine
-A macports overlay that provides recent versions of wine on macOS.\
+A MacPorts overlay that provides recent versions of wine.
-This branch supports macOS Sierra & later.\
-For older versions of macOS use the [legacy](https://github.com/Gcenx/macports-wine/tree/legacy) branch

-## This repository contains
+## This repository provides
 - `CrossOver`               *(v24.0.7)*
 - `crossovertricks`         *(winetricks wrapper for CrossOver)*
 - `game-porting-toolkit`    *(v1.1)*